agential-ai/agential/CONTRIBUTING.md

 make test
 ```

-The `test` command within the Makefile calls `pytest` on the `tests` directory, measuring how much of our code aligns with the unit tests we have created for it.
-With any errors or successes made with code, it will produce these reports in XML and into the terminal.
+The `test` command within the Makefile internally runs `pytest` on unit tests located in the `tests` directory.

 ### Pre-commit Install/Uninstall (Optional)